Open-Architecture End-to-End System for Real-World Autonomous Robot Navigation: Framework

-To facilitate efficient and comprehensive exploration of unknown environments, we utilize the \textit{m-explore} ROS2 package\footnote{https://github.com/robo-friends/m-explore-ros2}, which is based on the exploration strategy described in~\cite{Horner2016}.
-We have implemented several key modifications to adapt the algorithm to our specific requirements and to enhance its robustness in practical applications.
+\textbf{Exploration.} To facilitate efficient exploration of unknown environments, we utilize the \textit{m-explore} ROS2 package\footnote{https://github.com/robo-friends/m-explore-ros2}.
+Each frontier is weighted based on its distance $\mathcal{F}_d$ from the robot and its size $\mathcal{F}_n$, which reflects the potential unexplored area reachable from that frontier.
+The frontier prioritization weight is defined as $\mathcal{F}_w = \alpha\mathcal{F}_d + \mathcal{F}_n$.
+We set $\alpha=50$ in our experiments to favor closer frontiers and improve robustness to measurement errors in long-range retrieval tasks.

-The exploration process relies on the robot's current 2D position and the occupancy grid map generated using SLAM, as detailed in Section~\ref{sec:scene_graph}.
-The occupancy grid map represents the environment in a discretized form, where each grid cell is classified into one of three categories based on sensor data: unexplored, occupied, or explored.
-Unexplored cells are those that the robot has not yet observed, occupied cells contain obstacles or impassable terrain, and explored cells represent free space that has been observed and mapped.
-To identify areas on the boundary between known and unknown space, we cluster unexplored grid cells that are adjacent to explored cells.
-This clustering process groups contiguous unexplored cells into distinct regions, and the centroid of each cluster is designated as a \textit{frontier point}.
-Frontiers represent gateways to unexplored regions and are critical targets for the robot to expand its knowledge of the environment.

-Each frontier $\mathcal{F}$ is characterized by several key parameters, including its 2D coordinates $(\mathcal{F}_x, \mathcal{F}_y)$ in the map reference frame, the Euclidean distance $\mathcal{F}_d$ from the robot's current position to the frontier point, and the number of grid cells $\mathcal{F}_n$ in the cluster, which indicates the potential area that can be explored by visiting that frontier.
-We compute a weight $\mathcal{F}_w = \alpha\mathcal{F}_d + \mathcal{F}_n$ for each frontier to prioritize them for exploration.
-We set $\alpha=50$ to prioritize closer frontiers and balance the trade-off between minimizing travel distance and maximizing exploration gain.
-A higher value of $\alpha$ increases the influence of proximity, encouraging the robot to select closer frontiers to reduce navigation time and energy consumption, while the term $\mathcal{F}_n$ promotes frontiers that lead to larger unexplored areas, maximizing the informational gain.